Thoro-las/NHSM-4ING-CSS/S1/AAlgebra/Lecture.typ

   Let $L\/K$ be an algebraic extension and $sigma$ a $K$-endomorphism of $L$, then $sigma$ is surjective.
   #prfout[
     + $sigma$ transforms a conjugate to another.
-    + the conjugates of an element are finite so $sigma$ is a bijection.
+    + The conjugates of an element are finite so $sigma$ is a bijection.
     + $sigma$ is a permutation thus there is a preimage for any element.
   ]
 ]